BaPSF/bapsflib/docs/using_lapd/file_mappings.inc.rst

 .. py:currentmodule:: bapsflib.lapd

-The main purpose of the :attr:`~File.file_map` object is to (1) identify the control devices, digitizers, and MSI diagnostic in the HDF5 file and (2) provide the necessary translation info to allow for easy reading of data via :meth:`~File.read_controls`, :meth:`~File.read_data`, and :meth:`~File.read_msi`.
-For the most part, there is not reason to directly access the :attr:`~File.file_map` object since its results can easily be printed or saved using the :attr:`~File.overview` attribute, see :ref:`file_overview` for details.
-However, the mapping objects do contain useful details that are desirable in certain circumstances and can be modified for a special type of control device to augment the resulting numpy array when data is read.
+The file mapping is key to :mod:`bapsflib`'s ability to provide a consistent user interface to all the possible LaPD HDF5 file configurations.
+It acts as the translator between the package interface and the HDF5 file structure.

-The file map object :attr:`~File.file_map` is an instance of :class:`~_hdf.lapdmap.LaPDMap`, which subclasses :class:`~bapsflib._hdf.HDFMap` (details on :class:`~bapsflib._hdf.HDFMap` can be found at :ref:`hdfmap_details`).
+The LaPD file mapping is constructed by the :class:`~_hdf.lapdmap.LaPDMap` class, which sub-classes :class:`~bapsflib._hdf.HDFMap` (see :ref:`hdfmap_details` for :class:`~bapsflib._hdf.HDFMap` details), and an instance is bound to the file object as :attr:`~File.file_map`.
+Except for some select cases, the :attr:`~File.file_map` object does not need to be directly accessed.
+Its results are provide through higher-level user interfaces, such as the attributes/methods :attr:`~File.info`, :attr:`~File.run_description`, :meth:`~File.read_data`, etc.  The results can also be easily printed or saved using the :attr:`~File.overview` attribute, see :ref:`file_overview` for details.

-The :class:`~_hdf.lapdmap.LaPDMap` provides a useful set of bound methods, see :numref:`LaPDMap_meth_table`.
+:numref:`LaPDMap_meth_table` shows the available attributes and methods bound to :attr:`~File.file_map`.

 .. _LaPDMap_meth_table: